 - Build confidence and self-assuredness that allows for powerful leadership in the face of potential panic

-Crisis communications can be defined as an attempt to control information and avoid harm to an organization’s reputation when an unexpected and dramatic event damages its image.
-As an expert in communication Pam has assisted clients in forecasting potential crises and producing plans for their response to minimize damage, enforce recovery, and re-establish trust.
+As an expert in communication Pam has assisted clients in forecasting potential crises and producing plans for their response to minimise damage, enforce recovery, and re-establish trust.
 Examples of her projects include:

 Pricing excludes 5% VAT, which will be charged where applicable